-The U.S.-China Aviation Cooperation Program (ACP) was jointly created by the United States and Chinese Governments and U.S. industry partners in 2003 to promote aviation sector-wide cooperation.
-Endorsed by the U.S. Federal Aviation Administration (FAA) and the Civil Aviation Administration of China (CAAC), ACP works cooperatively with China to design programs to promote technical, policy, and commercial cooperation.
+The U.S.-China Aviation Cooperation Program (ACP) was created by the United States and Chinese governments and U.S. industry partners in 2003 to promote collaboration.
+Working with the U.S. Federal Aviation Administration and the Civil Aviation Administration of China, the ACP designs programs that promote technical, policy and commercial cooperation.

-The ACP also assists Chinese aviation experts to develop and operate safe and efficient aviation infrastructure.
-USTDA partners with the ACP in several key areas, including executive leadership development training programs, technical assistance aimed at reducing flight delays, promoting general aviation, and improving the environmental footprint of the aviation sector.
+The ACP also helps Chinese aviation experts develop and operate safe, efficient aviation infrastructure.
+USTDA partners with the ACP in several key areas, including training executive leaders, reducing flight delays, promoting general aviation, and improving the environmental footprint of the aviation sector.

 Click here for a video overview of the ACP.

-The U.S.-China Energy Cooperation Program (ECP) was established in 2009 to promote the development and commercialization of clean energy and energy efficiency solutions USTDA has supported a number of projects under the ECP focused on developing clean energy technologies such as smart grid, natural gas, energy efficiency, fuel cells, and distributed energy combined heat and power.
+The U.S.-China Energy Cooperation Program (ECP) was established in 2009 to promote the development and commercialization of clean energy and energy efficiency solutions.
+USTDA has supported a number of projects under the ECP focused on developing technologies such as smart grid, natural gas, energy efficiency, fuel cells, and distributed energy combined heat and power.

-In 2011, USTDA, the U.S. Department of Health and Human Services (HHS) and the U.S. Department of Commerce joined with China’s Ministries of Health (MOH) and Commerce (MOFCOM) to create a public-private partnership focused on improving healthcare delivery.
-The U.S.-China Healthcare Cooperation Program (HCP) is a platform that connects private sector and government resources to promote health system development, cooperation, and trade between the U.S. and China.
-USTDA supports HCP by partnering with U.S. universities and hospitals, alongside HCP member companies, to host executive training programs in the United States and workshops in China.
+In 2011, USTDA, the U.S. Department of Health and Human Services and Commerce joined with China’s Ministries of Health and Commerce to create a public-private partnership focused on improving healthcare delivery.
+The U.S.-China Healthcare Cooperation Program (HCP) is a platform that connects private sector and government resources to promote health system development, cooperation and trade.
+USTDA partners with HCP member companies, as well as with U.S. universities and hospitals, to host executive training programs in the United States and workshops in China.

-The U.S.-China Agriculture & Food Partnership (AFP) is a public-private partnership that aims to enhance the bilateral U.S.-China agricultural relationship.
-USTDA supports the AFP by acting as a government advisor and supporting workshops and reverse trade missions in the agribusiness sector.
-The AFP serves as a platform to connect businesses with relevant government entities, and it builds upon themes of food safety, food security, and sustainable agriculture.
+The U.S.-China Agriculture & Food Partnership (AFP) is a public-private partnership that aims to enhance the bilateral agricultural relationship.
+USTDA supports workshops and reverse trade missions that connect business and government entities to enhance food safety, food security and sustainable agriculture.